ITU-BDSA2024-GROUP19/Chirp/docs/report.md

 In addition to the main entities, we have derived types for data transfer and page model types.
 Data transfer objects such as `CheepDto` are used where data leaves `Chirp.Infrastructure` for other services.
 In this way we have greater control over data leaving our infrastructure layer.
 Example: Each `Cheep` has an `Author` object reference to the writer.
 This entity has fields with email data, password hashes, etc. A `CheepDto` passed to another service only contains the author name and profile picture link.

-In addition, `Chirp.Web` uses a `CheepViewModel` to represent the same data when prepared for display on the website.
-This design choice allows `CheepDto` to also be used for other services such as serving Cheeps as JSON.
+In addition, content preparation in `Chirp.Web` formats `CheepDto` data for web display as `CheepViewModel`.
+This allows `CheepDto` to be "reused" as a type for serving in other formats such as JSON.

 [^1]: _IdentityUser Class Reference_ https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.identity.identityuser